ga-wdi-boston/js-angular-factories/README.md

 })();
 ```

 1. Inject the customersFactory into this controller
 2. Create an empty customers Array in the scope.
 3. Create a function that will set the customers Array in the scope from the customersFactory.getCustomers method.
 4. Initialize the controller.

 ##### Add the app/controllers/ordersController.js

 ```
 (function ordersControllerIIFE(){

-  var OrdersController = function($scope, $routeParams, customersFactory){
+  var OrdersController = function($routeParams, customersFactory){
     var customerId = $routeParams.customerId;
-    $scope.customer= null;
+    this.customer= null;

     // private function, not available outside of IIFE

     function init(){
-      // Search for the customer by id
+      // Search for the customer by id this.customer = customersFactory.getCustomer(customerId);
-      $scope.customer = customersFactory.getCustomer(customerId);
     }

     init();
   };

   // Prevent the minifier from breaking dependency injection.
-  OrdersController.$inject = ['$scope', '$routeParams', 'customersFactory'];
+  OrdersController.$inject = ['$routeParams', 'customersFactory'];

   // The Controller is part of the module. angular.module('customersApp').controller('ordersController', OrdersController);

 })();
 ```
 1. Inject the customersFactory into this controller
 2. Create an null customer.
 3. Create a function, init, that will set the customers from the customerId param.
 4. Initialize the controller.

 ##### Add the app/views/orders.html